What is DevOps?

 DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.
 The contraction of “Dev” and “Ops” refers to replacing siloed Development and Operations to create multidisciplinary teams that now work together with shared and efficient practices and tools.
 Essential DevOps practices include agile planning, continuous integration, continuous delivery, and monitoring of applications.

-How to implement DevOps?
+How to Achieve DevOps

 - Continuous Integration drives the ongoing merging and testing of code, which leads to finding defects early.
 Other benefits include less time wasted on fighting merge issues and rapid feedback for development teams.